 Day 3 – Parole or Escape

-By whatever method you release your Country Music Lovin’ Inmates, following breakfast you will depart for home.
+By whatever method you release your Music Lovin’ Inmates, following breakfast you will depart for home.
 Any groups who want to add a morning sightseeing tour before departure have only to ask.